 24. Get your adult hormonal breakouts under control.

 Of all the types of blemishes, the ones caused by hormones and “that time of the month” are the most challenging.
 There is hope, though, I promise.
 Read how to prevent adult hormonal breakouts.
+Need tips for controlling teen acne?
+Read this.

 25. Get at least 7-8 hours of sleep a night.